hdShang/arxiv-daily/docs/cs-CL/2025-06-23/papers/250619028v5-quantifying-fairness-in-llms-beyond-tokens-a-semantic-and-statistica.md

 ---
 layout: default
-title: Quantifying Fairness in LLMs Beyond Tokens: A Semantic and Statistical Perspective
+title: "Quantifying Fairness in LLMs Beyond Tokens: A Semantic and Statistical Perspective"
 ---

 # Quantifying Fairness in LLMs Beyond Tokens: A Semantic and Statistical Perspective